“A house divided against itself cannot stand.” ~ Abraham Lincoln

-In the reality of today’s media, politics and leadership with in companies we are facing situations that bring to light division in thought, direction and goals.
-Are you facing the dilemma of a divided company and your leaders lacking clarity of vision?
+The reality of today’s media is that internal division in thought, direction and goals is brought out in our organizations.
+Are you facing the dilemma of a divided company and are your leaders lacking clarity of vision?

 Weak leadership will impact the success of your organization.
-When the buy in of all involved is not present, uncertainty, chaos and lack of productivity of the individuals will take precedence.
+When the genuine attention and intention of all involved is not present uncertainty, chaos, and lack of productivity will reign.
 Those you lead will lose trust or motivation to achieve the vision of the organization.

-We as Leaders must be the example, we must be present setting a powerful example.
-So how can we be certain to maintain unity within our organizations?
+We as leaders must be present to set a powerful example.
+So how can we strive and work towards maintaining unity within our organizations?

-Though it is impossible for everyone to agree all the time, it is possible to accept differences and seek to identify ways to compromise to move forward.
-It is not always about being right, but being open to different options that will guide direction and maintain unity in your organization.
+Though it is impossible for everyone to agree all the time, in fact you don’t want to.
+Disagreement and solutions are where progression and understanding begins.
+It is possible to accept differences and seek to identify ways to compromise to move forward.
+It is not always about being right but being open to different options that will guide direction and maintain unity in your organization.

 Self Integrity/Honesty: Behaves in an honest, fair and ethical manner.
 Shows consistency in words and actions.
 Models high standards of ethics.